1502shivam-singh/JavaScript-/BMI calculator/Readme.md

 # BMI Calculator

-BMI Calculator made in JS that tells you whether you are -
+BMI Calculator made in javascript that tells you whether you are -

 1) Under weight
 2) Normal weight